-Exceptions from taking the TOEFL:
+Exceptions from taking the English Language Exam:

 International applicants must submit documented evidence of financial support.
 The U.S. government requires that all international applicants provide proof of ability to pay tuition and living expenses for themselves and their dependents (if applicable) before a formal letter of admission and an I-20 form can be issued.